 Usage period of public keys is defined by the value of the field validity of every public key certificate.
 It is also a validity period of a private key.
-The maximal usage period of Subject's keys cannot exceed twice the life period of a certificate, which period is mentioned below.
+The maximal usage period of Subject's keys cannot exceed the validity period of a certificate.